moonbeam-foundation/xcm-sdk/mkdocs/docs/example-usage/mrl.md

 ## Execute the Transfer {: #execute-the-transfer }

 As mentioned before, if the isAutomatic flag is set to false, a manual execution is required to complete the transfer in the destination chain of the bridge (redeem chain).
-Take into account that, if the transfer is from EVM chains to a Parachain, the redeem chain is the [MoonChain](../reference/mrl.md#the-moon-chain), which is where the GMP contract call is made to initiate the XCM transfer to the destination parachain.
+Take into account that, if the transfer is from EVM chains to a Parachain, the redeem chain is the [Bridge Chain](../reference/mrl.md#the-bridge-chain), which is where the GMP contract call is made to initiate the XCM transfer to the destination parachain.
 For other types of transfers, the redeem chain is the destination chain.

 This SDK also provides a function for executing the transfer, but the same way as with the transfer, you first have to build the execute transfer data.